MopideviVyshnavi/Placement-Cell-Management-System/README.md

 ## Installation and Project Startup Guide

-Please refer to these links and make sure you have Python, Flask and Postgres installed and working properly on your machine:
+Please refer to these links and make sure you have Python, Flask and MySQL installed and working properly on your machine:

 * https://linuxize.com/post/how-to-install-flask-on-ubuntu-20-04/
 * https://www.digitalocean.com/community/tutorials/how-to-use-a-postgresql-database-in-a-flask-application